larissacpavan/larissacpavan/README.md

 * 🎓 Currently in my 7th semester of a Bachelor's degree in **Computer Science**.
 * 💻 IT Intern for Sales & After-Sales Systems at Mercedes-Benz Caminhões & Ônibus. 🔰
 * 🚀 Graduated as a **Full-Stack Java Web Developer** from **Generation Brasil**.
-* 💡 I have a keen interest in Software Engineer, Backend, IA, and Machine Learning.
+* 💡 I have a keen interest in Software Engineer, BackEnd, IA, and Machine Learning.
 * 🌱 I'm always looking for new challenges and learning opportunities.

 ---